Improved Measurements of Muonic Helium Ground-State Hyperfine Structure at a Near-Zero Magnetic Field

-The experiment was performed at J-PARC MUSE D-line using the apparatus developed by the \mbox{MuSEUM} collaboration to determine with high precision muonium HFS at zero field and described in \cite{Kanda2021}.
-The schematic view of the experimental setup enclosed in a magnetic shield box made of permalloy is shown in Fig.~\ref{Fig1}.
-Only the modifications performed to allow measurements with negative muons in high-pressure helium gas are reported.
-Pulsed polarized $\mu^{-}$ (backward decay $\mu^{-}$, polarization $>$ 90\%, double-pulsed structure 100-ns wide separated by 600 ns and repetitive at 25 Hz) are stopped into a microwave cavity placed inside an aluminum gas chamber containing pressurized helium gas with 2\% CH$_{4}$ admixture as an electron donor.
-Within a few ns ($^{4}$He$\mu^{-}$)$^{+}$ ions are neutralized, a time short compared to the Rabi-oscillations induced by the applied microwave.
+The experiment was performed at J-PARC MUSE \mbox{D-line} \cite{Higemoto2017} using the apparatus developed by the \mbox{MuSEUM} Collaboration to determine muonium HFS at zero field \cite{Kanda2021}.
+The experimental setup enclosed in a magnetic shield box made of three layers of permalloy is shown in Fig.~\ref{Fig1}.
+Pulsed polarized decay $\mu^{-}$ (backward decay, polarization $>$~90\%, double-pulsed structure 100~ns wide separated by 600~ns and repetitive at 25~Hz) were stopped into a microwave cavity placed inside an aluminum gas chamber containing pressurized helium gas with 2\% CH$_{4}$ admixture as an electron donor.
+Within a few nanoseconds, $\mu^{4}$He$^{+}$ ions were neutralized, a time short enough compared to the Rabi oscillations induced by the applied microwave.

-The entrance beam window of the gas chamber was made of a copper-beryllium (CuBe) foil 10 cm in diameter.
-A small vacuum chamber with a 75-$\mu$m thick Kapton window was mounted on the entrance window to avoid deforming the CuBe foil while evacuating the gas chamber.
+The entrance beam window of the gas chamber was made of copper beryllium (CuBe) foil 10 cm in diameter.
+A small vacuum chamber with a 75~$\mu$m thick Kapton window was mounted on the entrance window to avoid deforming the CuBe foil while evacuating the gas chamber.
 The fiber hodoscope was removed (Fig.~1 in \cite{Kanda2021}).
-Three measurements were performed at an absolute He gas pressure of 3, 4, and 10.4 atm with a 50, 100, and 125-$\mu$m thick CuBe window, respectively.
-The muon beam momentum was tuned in each case to maximize the number of stopped $\mu^{-}$ in the microwave cavity with an optimum at 25, 27, and 30 MeV/c, respectively.
-The momentum spread of the beam was $\Delta$p/p = 10\% (FWHM).
-The muon stopping rate (and distribution) in the cavity was estimated using a Monte Carlo simulation, with 50\%, 45\%, and 75\%, respectively.
-The three measurements were performed separately under a user program in different beam cycles with different primary proton beam power (typical beam intensity 0.7--1.2 10$^{6}$~$\mu^{-}$/s).
+Three measurements were performed at an absolute He gas pressure of 3, 4, and 10.4~atm with a 50, 100, and 125~$\mu$m thick CuBe window, respectively.
+The muon beam momentum was tuned in each case to maximize the number of stopped $\mu^{-}$ in the microwave cavity with an optimum at 25, 27, and 30~MeV/$c$, respectively.
+The momentum spread of the beam was $\Delta p/p = 10\%$ (FWHM).
+The muon stopping rate and distribution in the cavity were estimated using a Monte Carlo simulation.
+Each measurement was performed under a user program in separate beam cycles with different primary proton beam power [typical beam intensity (0.7--1.2) 10$^{6}$~$\mu^{-}$/s].